ambientlight/bs-pixi/CONTRIBUTING.md

     };
     ```

 6. To avoid creating `[@bs.deriving abstract]` types for various constructor types, [external function](https://bucklescript.github.io/docs/en/object-2#function) that would evaluate to `Js.t` object is used.
-Take a loook at **createOptions** in [BaseTexture.re](https://github.com/ambientlight/bs-pixi/blob/master/src/BaseTexture.re).
+Take a look at **createOptions** in [BaseTexture.re](https://github.com/ambientlight/bs-pixi/blob/master/src/BaseTexture.re).
 To have this type then constraint in constructor(create) function, a `createOptions` calls is passed as a default value for `~options` parameter like:
     ```ocaml
     let create = (~resource, ~options=createOptions(()), ()) => _create(~resource, ~options, ());
     ```